-A letter from Luta Garbat-Welch in the U.S., on Interpretation Assignment from Malawi
+A letter from Luta Garbat-Welch in the U.S., on interpretation Assignment from Malawi

 Individuals: Give online to E200515 for Jeremy and Luta Garbat-Welch’s sending and support

-Congregations: Give to D507577 for Jeremy and Luta Garbat-Welch’s sending and support
+Congregations: Give to D507577 for Jeremy and Luta Garbat-Welch’ssending and support

 Churches are asked to send donations through your congregation’s normal receiving site (this is usually your presbytery).

-Luta and Jeremy
+Luta (for Jeremy and family)

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.